Make this Spotify artwork on your Cricut. Trending on Tik Tok and perfect for gifts!

 - Standard Grip Cutting Mat (the 12″x 12″ size)

-- 8×10 floating picture frame (I got mine from Dollarama for $3 in Canada)
+- 8×10 floating picture frame (I got mine from Dollarama for $3 in Canada).
+This one on Amazon is similar.

 - My free SVG design file (available in my free resource library – get the password by filling out the form on the sidebar or below).